-1. Friendly phone call

-A phone team makes a brief call of encouragement to inquirers referred to us.
-They share about some of the great outreaches and classes planned for different age levels, as appropriate.

-2. Welcome letter from Pastor

-Includes a "welcome to our church" letter that tells the inquirer we will be seeking to visit him or her and share a hospitality packet of more information about special outreaches and opportunities planned for them.

-- 3. Hospitality Visit Teams: - Need Adult Teams and additional Youth Teams (whole church invited to do this) - Teams made up of husband/wife or three-person teams (two women and a man, or two men and a woman).
-Suggest similar teams for youth visits; adults accompany junior high. - Adults visit adult-age names (and perhaps children's and junior high names) - Special emphasis for adult hospitality visits at Wednesday night service - Coordinate nights with existing teams. - Youth visit youth names on specific nights.
+- 1. Friendly phone call - A phone team makes a brief call of encouragement to inquirers referred to us.
+They share about some of the great outreaches and classes planned for different age levels, as appropriate. - 2.
+Welcome letter from pastor - Includes a "welcome to our church" letter that tells the inquirer we will be seeking to visit him or her and share a hospitality packet of more information about special outreaches and opportunities planned for them. - 3.
+Hospitality visit teams: - Need adult teams and additional youth teams (whole church invited to do this) - Teams made up of husband/wife or three people (two women and a man, or two men and a woman).
+Suggest similar teams for youth visits; adults accompany junior high. - Adults visit adult-age names (and perhaps children and junior high names). - Special emphasis for adult hospitality visits at Wednesday night service - Coordinate nights with existing teams. - Youth visit youth names on specific nights.
 Include a date for: - Junior high - High school - College - 4.
-Hospitality Visits (could plan for some day visits also) - Visits begin the week following the Celebration. - Each night of visits, start with a general meeting:
+Hospitality visits (could plan for some day visits also) - Visits begin the week following the Celebration. - Each night of visits, start with a general meeting:

-6:30 p.m.
-Meet in - At the meeting: Review goals, materials, and how to use them.
-Prayer for visits.
-Distribute Visitation Card packets and hospitality packets.
-7:00 p.m.
-Send teams 8:30 p.m.
-No more home visits past this time.
-9:00 p.m.
-Return all Visitation and hospitality packets to church.

-- Send those leaders hosting Home Discovery Groups out with names from their own neighborhood. - What do Hospitality Teams do on visits?
-(Focus is on building relationships!) - Pay brief, friendly visits at the door - Offer welcome to the church - $^\circ\,$ Give hospitality packet: newsletter, special information, women's ministries, men's ministries, etc. - Give information regarding church services. - Invitation to Home Discovery Groups to be given in neighborhoods-share flier showing locations near their home - Invitation to Church Discovery Groups (Sundays) - $^\circ\,$ Share flier showing the different studies offered-times, map of room locations, style of teaching - Complete the Visitation Card (results section): - It is important to ask the question: "Please share with us what happened for you at the Celebration."
-Then check the appropriate decision box on the Card.
-Capture any missing contact details, if the person is willing to share. - Turn in all packets to the church by 9 p.m. - The next day the office will route the information to:
+- 6:30 p.m.
+Meet in - At the meeting: - " Review goals, materials, and how to use them.
+Pray for visits. - " Distribute visitation card packets and hospitality packets. - 7 p.m.
+Send teams - 8:30 p.m.
+No more home visits past this time. - 9 p.m.
+Return all visitation and hospitality packets to church. - Send those leaders hosting home Discovery Groups out with names from their own neighborhood. - What do hospitality teams do on visits?
+(Focus is on building relationships!) - Pay brief, friendly visits at the door - Offer welcome to the church - Give hospitality packet: newsletter, special information, women's ministries, men's ministries, etc. - Give information regarding church services - Invitation to home Discovery Groups to be given in neighborhoods share flier showing locations near their home - Invitation to church Discovery Groups (Sundays) - Share flier showing the different studies offered-times, map of room locations, style of teaching - Complete the visitation card (results section): - " It is important to ask the question: "Please share with us what happened for you at the Celebration."
+Then check the appropriate decision box on the card. - Capture any missing contact details, if the person is willing to share. - Turn in all packets to the church by 9 p.m. - The next day, the office will route the information to: - " Home Discovery Groups leaders - " Special teams for follow-up of first-time commitments and others as needed - " Church Discovery Group leaders - " Other ministries as appropriate: i.e., singles, women's ministries, men's ministries, youth ministries, etc. - 5.
+Home Discovery Groups (Focus on building relationships!) - CLWC (three weeks)-our training prerequisite for leaders - We will have additional church training two weeks prior to Celebration to coordinate people who attend CLWC and volunteer to lead home Discovery Groups. - Topics (both home and church Discovery Groups): - The first five topics in the Growing in Christ booklet